gleday/ShrinkNet/README.md

 ## Description

-**ShrinkNet** enables the reconstruction of an undirected network from high-throughput molecular data.
-Although it was primarily developed to analyse mRNA expression data, the method is general and can be applied to any data set for which it is reasonable to assume a multivariate Gaussian model.
-In genomics, this typically includes molecular data generated from microarray technologies.
-Hence, the software can for example be used to analyse protein ([Abkani et al., 2014](http://dx.doi.org/10.1038/ncomms4887)), microRNA ([Stingo et al., 2010](http://projecteuclid.org/euclid.aoas/1294167808)) and metabolomic data ([Krumsiek et al., 2011](http://www.biomedcentral.com/1752-0509/5/21)).
+**ShrinkNet** enables the reconstruction of an undirected network from high-throughput molecular data characterizing the conditional independence structure between the molecular variables.

+Although ShrinkNet was primarily developed to analyse mRNA expression data, the method is general and can be applied to any data set for which it is reasonable to assume a multivariate Gaussian model.
+In genomics, this may include protein ([Abkani et al., 2014](http://dx.doi.org/10.1038/ncomms4887)), microRNA ([Stingo et al., 2010](http://projecteuclid.org/euclid.aoas/1294167808)) and metabolomic data ([Krumsiek et al., 2011](http://www.biomedcentral.com/1752-0509/5/21)) for example.

 ShrinkNet aims to be computationally efficient.
 Core functions are implemented in C++ using the [Rcpp](https://cran.r-project.org/web/packages/Rcpp/index.html) and [RcppArmadillo](https://cran.r-project.org/web/packages/RcppArmadillo/index.html) software packages, and SVD decompositions are employed to speed up the variational algorithm.
 Furthermore, the package has been designed so the most computationally intensive steps can be parallelized.